THink Pigment Remover is Removing Cosmetic Tattoo (PMU) Pigment all around the World.

 Q: Do I need training to use it?

 A: This product is for professional use only.
 THink recommends you have training in cosmetic tattoo removal to perform procedures both safely and effectively.
-The procedure involves skin penetration and the technician should be qualified for this, and the premises lisenced for skin penetration.
+The procedure involves skin penetration and the technician should be qualified for this, and the premises licensed for skin penetration.
+Check out our removal course here!

 Q: How do you use it?